 Last updated on .

-Tomtom is an area east of Istiklal Street in Istanbul, Turkey.
-It’s worth taking a short detour to explore this historic area.
+Tomtom is an area just off Istiklal Street in Istanbul, Turkey.
+It’s worth taking a short detour to explore the historic landmarks.

 Tomtom Kaptan Street

-The most important area of Tomtom is down Tomtom Kaptan Street.
+Tomtom Kaptan Street is the most important area of Tomtom.
 You can access it by walking down Postacılar Street, which is on the corner north of Santa Maria Draperis Church.
-Walk down and the narrow street will quickly turn right then left, where it becomes Tomtom Kaptan Street.
+The narrow street will quickly turn right then left, where it becomes Tomtom Kaptan Street.

 Capella et Hospitium Terræ Sanctæ